 Using manure tea on crops is a popular practice in many home gardens.
 Manure tea, which is similar in nature to compost tea, enriches the soil and adds much needed nutrients for healthy plant growth.
 Let’s look at how to make manure tea.

 Manure Fertilizer Tea

 The nutrients found in manure tea make it an ideal fertilizer for garden plants.
-The nutrients from manure dissolves easily in water where it can be added to a sprayer or watering can.
+The nutrients from manure dissolve easily in water where it can be added to a sprayer or watering can.
 The leftover manure can be thrown in the garden or reused in the compost pile.

 Manure tea can be used each time you water plants or periodically.
 It can also be used to water lawns.
 However, it is important to dilute the tea prior to use so as not to burn the roots or foliage of plants.

 How to Make Manure Tea for Garden Plants

 Manure tea is simple to make and is done the same way as passive compost tea.
 Like compost tea, the same ratio is used for the water and manure (5 parts water to 1 part manure).
 You can either place a shovel full of manure in a 5-gallon bucket, which will require straining, or in a large burlap sack or pillowcase.

 Make certain that the manure has been well cured beforehand.
 Fresh manure is much too strong for plants.
 Suspend the manure-filled “tea bag” in the water and allow it to steep for up to a week or two.
 Once the manure has fully steeped, remove the bag, allowing it to hang above the container until the dripping has ceased.

 Note: Adding the manure directly to the water usually speeds up the brewing process.
 The “tea” is usually ready within only a few days, stirring thoroughly over this period.
 Once it has fully brewed, you will have to strain it through cheesecloth to separate the solids from the liquid.
 Discard the manure and dilute the liquid prior to use.